 Population growth.
 Texas added more residents than any other state between 2020 and 2025.
 More homes mean more HVAC installs, replacements, and maintenance contracts.

 Climate-driven demand.
-With 100+ degree summers stretching across June through September, AC failure isn't an inconvenience — it's an emergency.
+With 100+ degree summers stretching from June through September, AC failure isn't an inconvenience — it's an emergency.
 This creates urgent, non-deferrable demand with strong pricing power.

 Business-friendly environment.
 No state income tax, light regulation, and strong labor availability make Texas one of the cheapest states to operate in, improving margins for acquirers.